aMoss5150/auralfy/Readme1.md

 ## Mini Visualizer

 The mini visualizer is in the style of an oscilloscope and during playback is displayed directly above the player controls section.
 There is an XL option which will smoothly transition to filling the whole display section of the page rather than just a small slice.
+This was built off the Osciloscope component in the react-hifi package.
+It was as a great intro into beginning to understand how the requestAnimationFrame function can be utilized to draw onto a canvas element, this layed the foundation for me to tackle the full screen visualizer/VIBE player to create a more bespoke audio visualizer.

 ![](assets/sXc5.jpg)

 ## React-hifi npm package
 The react-hifi package is, "A composable Abstraction for AudioContext API with a easy to use react API."
 This allowed for me to manage and control the audio context with the included props and methods.
 The Sound component and Osciloscope are heavily utilized.
 The Sound component was helpful in aiding with creating an audio graph based off a simple URL for the audio source.
 The Sound component is then routed into the Osciloscope component, hence, the composability.
 All that was necessary for the Osciloscope was a useRef hook to target the created canvas element and a function that will be called by the Osciloscope component, "onVisualizationData" which is really an abstraction of a web audio analyser node and an animation looper to draw the lines on the canvas based off data gathered from the audio source.
+The decision to use react-hifi was vital in increasing my understanding of the WebAudio API as it was my first implmentation.

 ## Particle effects

 The particles utilized for background mood setting are from react-particles-webgl npm package.
 The package is, "A 2D/3D particle library built with React, Three.js and WebGL."
 The abstraction afforded by this package was incredibly helpful in adding another level of immersion to the app.
 The controls are also what allowed me to be able to create custom built particle "scenes" for the app.
 For the full screen visualizer, particle controls are tied to the "audio features" of the song in the play context.
-Color, size, line connectivity, rotation, movement are all parameters that are adjusted dynamically by audio features values to create a unique landscape for each song.
+Color, size, shape, line connectivity, rotation, movement are all parameters that are adjusted dynamically by audio features values to create a unique landscape for each song.

 ![](assets/sXc6.jpg)

+## VIBE player/Full Screen Visualizer

 ## HODL Through The Bad Times